MBBS in Russia, WHO / MCI Approved Medical Universities for MBBS in Russia.

 - Worldwide Recognition of the Degrees provided by Medical Universities of Russia

 - Indian Food is also available

-Top Universities for MBBS Study in Russia
+Top Russian Medical Universities for MBBS in 2020

 - Kursk State Medical University

 - Peoples’ Friendship University of Russia